NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 The ImGui color picker widget might not result in perfect 0.0 or 1.0 values in the corners of the color gradient widget.
 Use the RGB or HSV controls instead if that is required.

 The application is using the ImGui *Docking* branch code, which allows dragging the GUI window outside of the application window to avoid overlap with the rendered image.
 This functionality is only enabled under Windows so far because the ImGui documentation mentioned that this is unstable under Linux/X11 and not supported under Wayland.
-(I'm not using Linux at all, so this is not tested.)
+(I'm not using Linux at all, so this is not tested).

 ### System